-Top 10 Held Items in Pokemon
+Top 10 Held Items in "Pokémon"

-What are Held Items?
+What Are Held Items?

 Determining your team's held items is as important as selecting their abilities and attacks, adding yet another layer of strategy for raising your ultimate squad.
 But with hundreds of items introduced throughout the decades, which units are worth using?
-These are the ten best held items in the Pokemon video games!
+These are the ten best-held items in the Pokémon video games!

 10. Soul Dew

-Effect: Increases the power of Dragon and Psychic moves by 20% for Latios and Latias
+Effect: Increases the power of Dragon and Psychic moves by 20% for Latios and Latias.

 A 20% boost on two different types for Latios and Latias is nice, but the Soul Dew was particularly deadly before its generation 7 alteration.
 From generations 3–6, the Soul Dew instead increased the Special Attack and Special Defense of the legendary Hoenn duo by 50%!

 That's an incredible boost, especially since Latios and Latias already specialize in indirect attacks and guards.
-For Latios, you're got a 130 Special Attack and 110 Special Defense by default; raising them by 50% grants you monstrous proportions that really cemented these two as some of the best legendary Pokemon available.
+For Latios, you're got a 130 Special Attack and 110 Special Defense by default; raising them by 50% grants you monstrous proportions that really cemented these two as some of the best legendary Pokémon available.
 Although most legendaries are banned in competitive tournaments, casual players beware the might of a Soul Dew, especially in years past.

 9. Choice Band/Choice Specs

-Effect: Increases Attack/Special Attack by 50%, but only allows the usage of the first move selected
+Effect: Increases Attack/Special Attack by 50%, but only allows the usage of the first move selected.

-Choice Band will boost any Pokemon's Attack by 50% while Choice Specs will do the same for Special Attack, so pick the item that best suits your creature's offensive capabilities.
-The downside is that your Pokemon will be stuck using the first move it selects, preventing you from switching tactics, so you're playing a high-risk high-reward game with these accessories.
+Choice Band will boost any Pokémon's Attack by 50% while Choice Specs will do the same for Special Attack, so pick the item that best suits your creature's offensive capabilities.
+The downside is that your Pokémon will be stuck using the first move it selects, preventing you from switching tactics, so you're playing a high-risk high-reward game with these accessories.
 That said, switching out resets your status, so it's not quite as disabling as it sounds.

 You can also use a Choice Scarf to increase Speed by 50% with the same lockdown drawback, but this is generally less useful than the power-boosting scarf counterparts.